Shunlexxi/BootXP/README.md

 # MLSA_FUNAAB BootXP (Bootcamp Experience)

 Welcome to the GitHub repository for the [Microsoft Learn Student Ambassador, FUNAAB](https://x.com/MLSA_FUNAAB) BootXP.
-Here, you will find everything regarding the training; info, updates, resources, recording, materials...
+Here, you will find everything regarding the training; info, updates, resources, recording, materials, discussion, feedback, suggestions...

-As you are navigating this repo, please reference our [GitHub Discussions](//TODO) to ask any questions! or send them to the [WhatsApp group](https://chat.whatsapp.com/FpZ2qHxxvvY7OmebRhT5c2)
+As you are navigating this repo, please reference our [GitHub Discussions](https://github.com/Shunlexxi/BootXP/discussions) to ask any questions! or send them to the [WhatsApp group](https://chat.whatsapp.com/FpZ2qHxxvvY7OmebRhT5c2)

 > Note: This repo will be updated over time to include newer info.